alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 # optimizer with 0.5 learning rate
 optimizer=RMSprop(lr=0.5)

-# Model traininig input is shuffled array of integers
+# Traininig input is shuffled array of integers
 x = np.arange(num_values).astype(np.float32)
 np.random.shuffle(x)

-# Model label is index of the maximum value in the array
+# and label is index of the maximum value in the array
 y = np.argmax(x)

 # Training loop